Pelvic Health Solutions

 Premature ejaculation (PE) is defined as ejaculation occurring with minimal stimulation and earlier than desired.
 It is found in 76% of men age 18-65 (Waldinger et al., 1998).

-Conservative management of these complaints includes strength and endurance training of all involved musculature, nutritional support, and painless electrical stimulation.
+Conservative management of these complaints includes strength and endurance training of all the involved musculature, nutritional support, and painless electrical stimulation.
 Well coordinated pelvic floor muscles are able to push blood into the erectile tissues during erection, and help prevent it's drainage during intercourse.
-Specific nutrition supports nitrous oxide levels allowing for ease of engorgement.
+Specific nutrition will support nitrous oxide levels allowing for ease of engorgement.

 Scientific studies looking at motor control in these areas, assisted by EMG Biofeedback and electrical stimulation facilitation, have shown it to be effective: